8 Things I’d Tell My Pre-Invisalign Self

 3. “It really does work, and fast too!”

 The estimate that your dentist gives you is a cautious one.
-He’ll say that the treatment takes 12 months; you’ll see results in just two to three months.
+He’ll say that the treatment takes 12 to 18 months; you’ll see some changes in your teeth alignment in just two to three months.
 And you’ll love it so much that you’ll opt for AcceleDent to speed up the process even more.
 The clever device uses gentle pulses to encourage faster tooth movement.
 It’ll be totally worth it!

 4. “Getting used to the aligners is easier than you think.”